Do I have to call the police?

 One thing to keep in mind is that the police are “mandated reporters” of child abuse or neglect.
 The police must report to the Department of Children and Families (DCF) if they think your child is being abused or neglected.
 DCF used to be called the Department of Social Services (DSS).
 See Domestic Violence and the Department of Children and Families.

 If you want to stop the abuse but you do not want to go to the police, you can file for a 209A protective order.
 209A protective orders are also called restraining orders.
 See 209A Protective Orders for details.
 Getting a protective order does not use the criminal courts.
-Getting a 209A protective order will not send your abuser to jail.
-But if you get a protective order and the abusive person does something that the order says he can’t do, he is “violating” the order.
+Getting a 209A protective order will not send the abusive person to jail.
+But if you get a protective order and the abusive person does something that the order says they can’t do, they are “violating” the order.
 Violating a 209A protective order can be a crime.
-He may end up going to jail if he “violates” a 209A protective order.
+The person may end up going to jail if they “violate” a 209A protective order.

 What will the police put in their report?

 If you call the police or go to the police station, they will make a report.
 Some of the things that they may put in their report are:

 - what you tell them.
 This is called your “statement;”

 - what the abusive person tells them, if they speak with them.
 This is their “statement;”